-The Council has already begun considering the 2021 codes, including the 2021 energy code.
 The code development process involves several stages over the three year cycle, all of which must engage stakeholders and be transparent:

 - Preliminary process to examine national model code and align proposed updates with state mandates.
-The 2021 IECC, on which Washington will base the 2021 WA Energy Code, will soon be published. - Technical advisory group review and revision - Council approval of proposed rules - Public process, including taking public comments and holding hearings - Final revision and action
+The 2021 IECC, on which Washington will base the 2021 WA Energy Code, will soon be published. - Technical advisory group review and revision - · Council approval of proposed rules - Public process, including taking public comments and holding hearings - Final revision and action

 The path to achieve the 70% energy use reduction required by 2031 (RCW 19.27A) will involve continuing and accelerating the transformation of the building industry.
+An analysis performed by the Northwest Energy Efficiency Alliance (NEEA) was recently published that suggests that achieving the reduction may necessitate the regulation of plug and process loads not currently regulated under the State Energy Code.
+See https://neea.org/resources/washington-state-commercial-energy-code-technical-roadmap.
 While training is not the purview of the Council, we understand that this significant transformation requires robust training to be successfully implemented.
 The energy code has become more complex and incorporates more testing and skill and will continue to do so as we get closer to 2031.
 This will need to be paired with increasingly robust funding of training for designers, contractors, trades, and other parties to implement the energy codes.